mlk/r-programming-assignment/README.md

  * Loads the train & test data sets
     * Loads the features, activity ids and subject IDs
     * Filters out only the features we are interested in.
-    * Adds the subject and activities IDs to the features.
+    * Adds the subject and activities IDs to the features data table.
     * Merges to the activity labels to give the activities nice names
     * Drops the activity IDs from the data frame.
  * Combines the train and test data sets.
  * Converts the complete data set into a long form data set using the subject and activity as the keys
  * Generates final tidy data set of contain the mean for each feature by activity/subject.
- * Optionally converts to long form.
+ * Optionally converts the tidy dataset to long form.
  * Write out the tidy data.

 The application makes use of of the following files from the source zip file.